Dave-team/Knowledge-base/Business-Intelligence/Dataops.md

 ## Tracking fundamental changes
 Sometimes, fundamental changes happen to data.
 E.g. we changed our categories at Papier.
 We would then create a snapshot of all categories at a certain point in time first in the database.
 E.g. cateoory X and then old_category X. Similar to Tessian, calc and previous calc.
 This way we keep history and can compare like for lille.

 ## Dashboard management
 - Make sure WIP is in the dashboard title whilst working on it
 - When a dashboard has been updated, make a note in the Slack channel to keep people up to date
 - Add a badge to a dashboard when it is approved and actively managed by data team
 - Track usage of your dashboard.
 If a dashboard is no longer used, find out why.
 Find out why they used it, how they get that info now
 - Always make sure dashboards are up to date and relevant.
 Clean up anything that is no longer relevant or not used

+## Redshift tuning
+- Understand the problem.
+When do we run out of space - which models run then?
+- Research how to identify problems as automated as possible - query plans, alerts, skew, unsorted rows, distribution errors etc.
+- Research what causes the problems
+- Implement best practices incrementally.
+Make single changes to single tables to specifically measure the impact.
+- Roll out measurable improvements to other tables
+- Keep full track of the changes implemented such that we can measure the impact and keep a log

+## SFTP issues
+- Confirm the data by going into the SFTP
+- Can't connect?
+Figure out why
+  - IPs whitelisted?
+  - Correct credentials?
+  - Can we connect through other means?
+E.g. Fivetran
+  - What do our Looker logs say?

+**Other things to check for (e.g. during interviews)**
+- Min and max dates
+- Window function with date difference to see if days data wasn’t loaded
+- Day on day percentage changes
+- Day on day absolute changes
+- Primary keys
+- Referential integrity
+- Potentially percentiles to sense check the data is accurate

 ## Dataops manifesto
 “DataOps is an automated, process-oriented methodology, used by analytic and data teams, to improve the quality and reduce the cycle time of data analytics.”